comsystan/comsystanj/description/img2-description.md

 ### Image generator
 - Generates a single image or an image stack
-- 8bit Grey images or Color RGB images
+- 8bit grey or RGB color images
 - Image size can be set
 - Maximal grey values can be set
 - Random, Gaussian, Sine - radial, Sine - horizontal, Sine - vertical,  Constant